jlevy/lft/lft.md

 Most complex human endeavors can be viewed as a **socio-technical system**[^sociotech] that involves people, tools, and written or unwritten processes.
-Some activities in such a system are informal or ad-hoc, and some are more systemetized.
+Some activities in such a system are informal or ad-hoc, and some are more systematized.

 As systems and products mature, processes are codified and automated for efficiency and consistency.
 And the decades since software began “eating the world,” many of the tools